 Hearing a NO from you might not be new to the dog.
 But in this context, the no should be firm and not ignorable.
 Keep the tone strict as well as make animated gestures with your hands.
 Plus, you should keep a firm hold on the collar anyway so even a distracted dog would be made to obey.

-If your pet is generally not obedient, now is the time to make it one.
+If your pet is generally not obedient to the invisible fence system, now is the time to make it one.
 This training is meant to ensure your dog’s safety in your absence, so be strict now.